SpiritBaker/Difficulty-and-AI/README.md

 - Persia is getting acces to janissary special unit.
 Unfortunately there is no way to make the name dynamic.
 - Reducing requirements for Unite Islam decision, turning it on for AI with  exceptions of Ottomans and Mamluks.

+Buildings:
+- Ramparts and State House are no longer considered as manufactries.
+Both have a limit per state and no special bonus from trade goods.
+- Ramparts gives 1 fort level and 15% for defense.
+Defence edict was nerfed a bit to compensate.
+- Reducing flat manpower from Soldiers Households from 750 to 600.
+- Naval Battery provides Statewide Block on Slave Raids, but can only be built in a province with Fort.
+In addition Provides a minor amount of fort defense 10-15%.
+- University provides Statewide -10% to local development cost, in addition to provincial -10% to local base development cost.
+Limited to 1 per state, building cost incised to 500.

 Gameplay and Balance changes:
 - Added 10 Idea slots in a balanced way.